-

 Unusual George III Mahogany Windsor Armchair

-Wonderfully bold and sculptural in form, the chair features beautifully turned spindles, a generous saddle seat, and rare hairy paw feet.
-Unusual in being executed in mahogany, the strong silhouette and ambitious scale give the chair a distinctive “country-meets-high-style” character, combining the familiarity and comfort of a traditional Windsor with the refinement and presence of sophisticated Georgian design.
-Chosen for its rich color, confident proportions, and exceptional visual strength.
+Bold and sculptural in form, this chair features beautifully turned spindles, a generous saddle seat, and rare hairy paw feet.
+Unusual in being executed in mahogany, the strong silhouette and ambitious scale give the chair a distinctive country-meets-high-style character, combining the familiarity of a traditional Windsor with the refinement of sophisticated Georgian design.
+Chosen for its rich color, confident proportions, and visual strength.

-Provenance: Estate of Robert K. Johnson, Aiken, South Carolina -
+Estate of Robert K. Johnson, Aiken, South Carolina

 More Information